sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   Can be used to define exceptions from the standard assignments assigned in the :class:`Forcefield`.

-  .. method::           SetException(res, exception_name)
+  .. method::           SetException(residue, exception_name)

-    :param res:         :class:`ResidueHandle` for which the exception should be set.
+    :param residue:     Residue for which the exception should be set.

-    :param exception_name:    :class:`str` describing the name of the Blockmodifier in the forcefield that should be applied in case of a termini
+    :param exception_name: Name of the
+                        Blockmodifier in the forcefield that should be applied in case of a termini

+    :type residue:      :class:`ResidueHandle`
+    :type exception_name: :class:`str`

-  .. method::           HasException(res)
+  .. method::           HasException(residue)

-    :param res:         :class:`ResidueHandle` that should be checked for exceptions
+    :param residue:     Residue that should be checked for exceptions
+    :type residue:      :class:`ResidueHandle`

-    :returns:           :class:`bool` True if res has an exception
+    :returns:           :class:`bool` True if **residue** has an exception

-  .. method::           GetException(res)
+  .. method::           GetException(residue)

-    :param res:         :class:`ResidueHandle` containing the exception
+    :param residue:     Residue containing the exception
+    :type residue:      :class:`ResidueHandle`

-    :raises:            :class:`RuntimeError` if res has no associated exception
+    :raises:            :class:`RuntimeError` if **residue** has no associated exception

-    :returns:           :class:`str` describint the name of the Blockmodifier in the forcefield, that should be applied in case of a termini
+    :returns:           :class:`str` describing the name of the Blockmodifier in the forcefield that should be applied in case of a terminal residue